 - Look for new ways to earn money

-Ultimate Earning Money Goal: Create enough income from passive sources so you no longer need a job.
+Ultimate Earning Goal: Create enough income from passive sources so you no longer need a job.

-Here are some other ones that you can set for yourself.
+Here are some other goals that you can set for yourself.
 Some of these you can start right away others you may need to make a plan and get to it.

 - Start being money conscious